rafaelaznar/rafaelaznar.github.io/assets/blaster/javascript/introduction.md

 9. Cross-platform: JavaScript can be run on a variety of platforms, including web browsers, servers, and mobile devices.

 10. Large developer community: JavaScript has a large and active developer community, with a vast ecosystem of libraries, frameworks, and tools available for use.

+## Platforms

+The most common environments for JavaScript development:

+1. Browser: The browser is the most common environment for JavaScript development, as it is the primary way in which JavaScript is used to create interactive and dynamic web pages.
+All modern web browsers support JavaScript, and they provide a built-in JavaScript engine that can interpret and execute JavaScript code.
+Some popular browsers for JavaScript development include Chrome, Firefox, Safari, and Edge.

+2. Node.js: Node.js is a server-side JavaScript runtime environment that allows developers to run JavaScript code outside of the browser.
+It is built on top of the Chrome V8 JavaScript engine and provides a set of APIs for server-side programming.
+Node.js can be used to create web servers, command-line tools, and other types of server-side applications.
+Some popular frameworks for Node.js development include Express, Nest.js, and Hapi.

+For client-side web development, the browser environment is essential, while for server-side development, Node.js is a popular choice.